-If the other two options are not viable, you may want to consider placing your baby for adoption.
+If the other two options are not viable, you may want to consider making an adoption plan for your baby/child.
 Adoption is undoubtably the least understood option of all.
 Having a counselor to answer your questions and explain the adoption process is both helpful and empowering.
 You will have much to consider if you decide to go down this path.

 Where to get information

 Many of us turn to the internet for information.
 There are thousands of adoption sites available online.
 Unfortunately, not all of the information is accurate or helpful.
 Adoption laws vary by state so it is important to find information and resources in your own state.
 You should know that some online advertisers will want you to think they are located in your state when in fact they are not.
 Review agency websites to determine if they are licensed in your state or contact the Illinois Department of Child and Family Services (or Indiana Child and Family Services) to obtain a list of licensed agencies.
 Choosing a licensed adoption agency will ensure the legitimacy of the service provider.

 Open Adoption vs. Closed Adoption

 In your research on adoption, you will quickly learn that open adoption is a very popular option.
 What is an open and a closed adoption?

 - Open Adoption – An adoption in which the birth parents have direct contact with the adoptive parents before and after the adoption.
 Contact information, including names, addresses, and phone numbers may be exchanged, and both parties determine the type and frequency of future contact.